eCommerce SEO Freelancer — More Organic Traffic, More Sales and Less Paid Ad Spend

 Which eCommerce platforms do you work with?

-Shopify and WooCommerce are the most common, but I also work with Magento, BigCommerce, Wix eCommerce, Squarespace Commerce, and custom-built platforms.
+Shopify and WooCommerce are the most common, but Magento, BigCommerce, Wix eCommerce, Squarespace Commerce and custom-built platforms are also covered.
 The SEO strategy is platform-agnostic.
-What changes is the implementation approach, since each platform has its own way of handling URLs, sitemaps, schema, and canonical tags, and I know the specific constraints and workarounds for each.
+What changes is the implementation approach, since each platform has its own way of handling URLs, sitemaps, schema and canonical tags, and the specific constraints and workarounds for each are well understood.

 How do you handle SEO for stores with thousands of product pages?

-Through a combination of template-level optimisation, bulk implementation, and smart prioritisation.
+Through a combination of template-level optimisation, bulk implementation and smart prioritisation.
 Not every product page needs the same level of individual attention.
-High-margin, high-search-volume products get focused individual optimisation.
+High-margin and high-search-volume products get focused individual optimisation.
 The broader catalogue benefits from template improvements and schema implementation that can be rolled out at scale.
 The audit identifies which products deserve priority focus based on search volume and revenue potential.

 Can you help improve our Google Shopping performance?

 Yes.
 Product schema markup on your organic product pages connects directly to your Google Shopping presence and can improve both organic rich result eligibility and Shopping ad performance.
-I implement and validate structured data for product pricing, availability, ratings, and reviews, and can advise on product feed optimisation for your Shopping campaigns alongside the organic SEO work.
+Structured data for product pricing, availability, ratings and reviews is implemented and validated, and advice on product feed optimisation for Shopping campaigns can be provided alongside the organic SEO work.

 Do you work with dropshipping stores?

 Yes, with specific attention to the manufacturer description duplication problem that affects almost every dropshipping store.
 When multiple stores use the same supplier descriptions, Google sees near-identical content across hundreds of sites and struggles to decide which to rank.
-I implement a process for creating unique product content at scale that differentiates your store from every other retailer carrying the same products.
+A process is implemented for creating unique product content at scale that differentiates your store from every other retailer carrying the same products.

 How long before we see an increase in organic revenue?

 Technical and structural fixes often show ranking movement within six to ten weeks as Google recrawls and reprocesses the affected pages.
 Category page optimisation typically produces the fastest revenue impact because those pages target high-volume buying terms with significant traffic potential.
 Content-driven growth and authority building compounds over a longer timeline of six to twelve months.
-I will give you a realistic expectation based on your specific store and competitive landscape during our initial consultation.
+A realistic expectation based on your specific store and competitive landscape will be given during the initial consultation.

-Your Competitors Are Winning Organic Sales Your Store Should Be Getting
+Your Competitors Are Winning Organic Sales and AI Shopping Citations Your Store Should Be Getting

 Book a free eCommerce SEO consultation.
-I will show you exactly where your store stands in organic search today, what your competitors are doing better, and what a realistic plan to close that gap looks like.
+I will show you exactly where your store stands in organic and AI search today, what your competitors are doing better and what a realistic plan to close that gap looks like.